Israel lashes out at Russia over Lavrov's Nazism remarks - NewsBreak

 World War II, in which the Soviet Union lost an estimated 27 million people and helped defeat Nazi Germany, is a linchpin of Russia’s national identity.
 Repeatedly reaching for the historical narrative that places Russia as a savior against evil forces has helped the Kremlin rally Russians around the war.

-Israel gained independence in the wake of the Holocaust and has served as a refuge for the world's Jews.
-Over 70 years later, the Holocaust remains central to its national ethos and it has positioned itself at the center of global efforts to remember the Holocaust and combat antisemitism.
-Israel is home to a shrinking population of 165,000 Holocaust survivors, most in their 80s and 90s, and last week the country marked its annual Holocaust memorial day.
+For Israel, the Holocaust is central to its national ethos and it has positioned itself at the center of global efforts to remember the Holocaust and combat anti-Semitism.

 But those aims sometimes clash with its other national interests.
-Russia has a military presence in neighboring Syria, and Israel, which carries out frequent strikes on enemy targets in the country, relies on Russia for security coordination to prevent their forces from coming into conflict with one another.
+Russia has a military presence in neighboring Syria, and Israel, which carries out frequent strikes on enemy targets in the country, relies on Russia for security coordination there.
 That has forced Israel to tread lightly in its criticism of the war in Ukraine.

-While it has sent humanitarian aid to Ukraine and expressed support for its people, Israel has been measured in its criticism of Russia.
-It has not joined international sanctions against Russia or provided military aid to Ukraine.

 The Holocaust and the constant manipulation of its history during the conflict has sparked outrage in Israel before.